-The Summer Share runs on Mondays, Wednesdays, and Fridays for 22 weeks, from June 1 through October 30.
+The Summer Share will run on Mondays, Wednesdays, and Fridays for 22 weeks, from June 1 through October 30.

-- Large Summer Produce Share: The large share costs $700 for the full season.
+- Large Summer Produce Share: $700 for the full season.
 Shares average 11 lbs. of produce per week.
 This comes to around $2.89/lb.
 In 2019, the weekly average was 11.40 lbs.
 This share is perfect for a family or household with 3 or more people who love to eat vegetables or someone who likes to preserve food throughout the season.

-- Medium Summer Produce Share: The medium share costs $475 for the full season.
+- Medium Summer Produce Share: $475 for the full season.
 This comes to around $3.08/lb. with an average 7 lbs. of produce per week.
 In 2019, the weekly average was 7.43 lbs.
 We recommend this share size for a household of 2 or 3 people who cook at home throughout the week.

-- NEW in 2020- Small Produce Share: The Small Share costs $350 for the full season.
+- Small Produce Share: $350 for the full season.
 This comes to around $3.98/lb and will average around 4 lbs of food per week.
 This share size will be perfect for an individual who might cook at home a few times per week.

 Our Fall Share runs for 4 weeks: weeks of November 2, 9, 16, and 23.